 We will need to invest significant financial resources to pursue these goals, and there can be no assurance that adequate financial resources will continue to be available to us for these purposes.
 We may experience difficulties that delay or prevent our development, introduction and marketing of new or enhanced offerings, and such new or enhanced offerings may not achieve adequate market acceptance.
 Moreover, new technologies or changes in industry standards or customer requirements could render our offerings obsolete or unmarketable.
+Any new offerings and technologies are likely to involve costs and risks relating to design changes, the need for additional capital and new production tools, satisfaction of customer specifications, adherence to delivery schedules, specific contract requirements, supplier performance, customer performance and our ability to predict program costs.
+New products may lack sufficient demand or experience technological problems or production delays.
 Our customers frequently require demonstration of working prototypes prior to awarding contracts for new programs or require short delivery schedules which may cause us to purchase long-lead items or material in advance of receiving the contract award.
 Moreover, due to the design complexity of our products, we may experience delays in developing and introducing new products.
 Such delays could result in increased costs and development efforts, deflect resources from other projects or increase the risk that our competitors may develop competing technologies that gain market acceptance in advance of our products.
-If we fail in our new product development efforts, or our products or services fail to achieve market acceptance more rapidly than the products or services of our competitors, our ability to procure new contracts could be negatively impacted, which would negatively impact our results of operations and financial condition.
+If we fail in our new product development efforts, or our products or services fail to achieve market acceptance more rapidly than the products or services of our competitors, our ability to obtain new contracts could be negatively impacted.
+Any of the foregoing costs and risks could have a material adverse impact on our business, results of operations, financial condition and cash flows.